emkey1/AOK-Filesystem-Tools/README.md

 ## Compatability

 You can build the FS on any platform, but for chrooting (pre-deployments, or testing) you need to use iOS/iPadOS or Linux(x86).
-Reportedly chrooting this does NOT work on Arm based MacBooks.
+Reportedly deploying the resulting FS does NOT work on Arm based MacBooks.

 ## Build process